 But what about FODMAPS?

-Increase the protein
+4. Increase protein intake

 Protein is a building block for muscles, so it’s important to eat enough every day.
 In order to gain weight it’s estimated you need around 1.5-2kg of protein a day for every kilo of body weight.
 So if you’re 60kg you could need to eat up to 100g of protein.
 That is a large amount of protein every day so you’ll need to break it down and think about each meal.

-- Consider a protein shake if you struggle to eat enough food – you can get vegan protein powders, or whey based shakes.
+- Consider a protein shake if you struggle to eat enough food.
+You can get vegan protein powders, or whey based shakes.
 Add these to your diet on top of food.

-Protein sources are chicken, fish, seafood, eggs, nuts and nut butters, seeds, tofu, pulses and beans.
+Healthy protein sources are chicken, fish, seafood, eggs, nuts and nut butters, seeds, tofu, pulses and beans.

-Improve your appetite
+5. Improve your appetite

 Take time to focus on your meals so you’re relaxed and ready to digest a meal.